larsgk/imo/GenericSensorDiscovery.md

 const accelArray = await navigator.sensors.getSensors({filters:[{type:"accelerometer"}]);
 ```

-### Example #2: Registration

-// UNDER INVESTIGATION
+### Sensor location and orientation
+External sensors - especially for industry use - needs to include information about location
+and orientation (depending on the sensor type).
+Most probably, there is an overlap with work
+done for Geolocation and WebXR.

+### Web NFC
+Using NFC (with a possible fallback to QR codes?) for initial registration will introduce an intuitive
+secure physical action to give the app permission to communicate with sensors and actuators.
+The payload will include information on connectivity (e.g. Web USB or Web Bluetooth), type, location,
+orientation, etc..
+First time use displays a permission dialog (to cover all in the bundle, including potentially multiple
+Web Bluetooth and Web USB connections).
+Subsequent use connects immediatly.

+E.g. in the case of veichle monitoring, tapping the device on an NFC tag on the dashboard would allow
+communication with the car's GPS (and dead reckoning) system, tire pressure, temperature and engine sensors.
+Tapping again will break communication.

+### Processiong data
-TODO: Look into how e.g. Streams API can be used to provide high-bandwidth support
+E.g Streams API can be used to provide high-bandwidth support
-for e.g. high speed accelerometers in parallel with CustomEvent support for
+for high speed accelerometers in parallel with CustomEvent support for
 low-bandwidth sensors (geolocation, temperature, etc.).

-(TBD: can be multi-purpose/combo)
+There should be a
+low friction path for data to flow through WebML or other GPU/DSP accelerated technology.

+### Manually add and register
+It should be possible to manually register sensors.

 ```javascript
 class MyWebUSBAccelSensor extends Accelerometer {